raideno/convex-billing/README.md

 });
 ```

-**NOTE:** You can use the plan's price metadata in order to store limits and features and retrieve them on your application using the getMetadata function.
+**NOTE:** You can use the plan's price metadata in order to store limits and features and retrieve them on your application from the synced tables.

 ## Stripe Events